D-e-v-o-r-a-n/MigrationProject/README.md

+### Security
-The natural next step was hardening and securing the services - for that I introduced HTTPS with Traefik and Let's Encrypt as well as Vaultwarden - (selfhosted) password manager ensuring strong and varied password for the services (and not only them).
+The natural next step was hardening and securing the services - for that I introduced HTTPS with Traefik and Let's Encrypt as well as Vaultwarden, a (selfhosted) password manager ensuring strong and varied password for the services (and not only them).

+This required changing entrypoints to websecure - port 443, setting up cert resolver in Traefik and setting up a public domain, allowing Let's Encrypt perform an acme challenge.

+### Current state
 ```mermaid
 flowchart TD
     A[Clients] e1@==>|Internet| B(Wireguard)